 - Those who need assistance in adjusting to or maintaining their placements due to individual or family problems or a lack of resources

 Services for the Blind helps visually impaired individuals integrate smoothly into their environment and community.
 It helps visually impaired persons with eye certification, adjustment and self-support, orientation and mobility, and counseling.
-Provides a variety of services for people who are visually impaired or blind.
 Services are designed to prevent blindness and restore sight so that individuals can develop their maximum capabilities and become self-sufficient.